 One the premier big game species of the world, the Brown Bear (Ursus arctos) can be considered the ultimate hunting experience.
 The largest boars can reach sizes in excess of 10 ft and weigh up to 1,200 lbs or more.
 The Alaska Peninsula is home to some of the largest bears in the world, and supports some of the healthiest populations, due in no small part to its excellent habitat with its massive salmon runs.
-The drainages of my area flow into Bristol Bay, home to the largest salmon runs in the world.
+The drainages of the areas I hunt flow into Bristol Bay, home to the largest salmon runs in the world.
 Old boars are highly intelligent with a sense of smell second to none, and have what many hunters consider a “sixth sense” for avoiding danger.
 Taking one of these large male bears is one of the greatest challenges and accomplishments one can take on.
 It is by far and away number 1 on my list of hunts.

 Spring Brown Bear

 Spring bear hunts take place during years ending in even numbers (2020, 2022, 2024).
 Like the fall, hunts are spot and stalk.
 Instead of watching salmon streams, we are glassing the upper valleys, hillsides and mountains for boars coming out of dens, and watching beaches and estuaries.
 Boars can be anywhere at this time, as they are traveling in search of sows during the breeding season.
 The days are 18 hours long, giving more than enough time to watch for bears.
 Like the fall, hunters should be prepared for countless hours of glassing.
 Mental toughness is a must.
 Spring hunts can be physically demanding, but the results are worth it!